salesforce/lwc-rfcs/text/0000-module-resolution.md

 Its an invariant of the module resolution system to allow for multiple versions of multiple components within a particular application configuration.
 As the modules are resolved, we keep track of the context on which those modules appear, basically who is the importer (and its path).
 You can check again the [basic example](#basic_example) on the top.

-This concept of scope matches the [current specification of import maps](https://github.com/WICG/import-maps#multiple-versions-of-the-same-module) which will allows us to create the equivalent resolution for the browser.
+This concept of scope matches the [current specification of import maps](https://github.com/WICG/import-maps#multiple-versions-of-the-same-module) which will allow us to create the equivalent resolution for the browser.

 ## Resolving modules at build time.